Volume 26, Issue 4 (2024) JAST 2024, 26(4): 873-884 | Back to browse issues page

 XML Print

-Fungi have been shown to be a good source for lead molecules in drug discovery and development.
-However, many compounds derived from fungi were not evaluated for their bioactivity against economic agricultural and public health pests.
+Fungi are a good source for lead molecules in drug discovery and development.
+However, many compounds derived from fungi were not evaluated for their bioactivity against economic, agricultural, and public health pests.
 Twelve fungal secondary metabolites (1-12) were evaluated for herbicidal activity against Silybum marianum and insecticidal activity against Culex pipiens larvae.
 Among the tested metabolites, brefeldin A (6) and 6-eopxy-4-hydroxy-3-methoxy-5-methyl-cyclohex-2-en-1-one (11) showed potent herbicidal activity against S. marianum with complete inhibition of seed germination at 500 mg L−1.
 Compound 6 revealed an exceptional herbicidal activity as it caused complete inhibition of root growth and strong reduction in shoot growth (I = 74.5%) and germination (10.0%) at 25 mg L−1.
 In addition, dehydroaustin (9), phomaxanthone A (4) and deacetylphomaxanthone A (5) displayed a potent toxicity against fourth larval instar of C. pipiens with LC50 values of 3.27, 57.03 and 63.50 mg L−1, respectively.
 Based on the results of this study, compounds 4-6, 9 and 11 should be developed as natural pesticides.

 Article Type: Original Research | Subject: Ecology and Biological Control